Site icon She Travels Australia

 Why You Should Visit Rottnest Island, Western Australia

-I travelled to Rottnest Island, Western Australia during winter 2022 and I wasn’t disappointed by the incredible beaches and relaxed island nature.
+I travelled to Rottnest Island, Western Australia during winter 2022 and was impressed by the incredible beaches and relaxed island nature.

 The ocean is a beautiful colour of turquoise, and the people very friendly.
 And it only takes a half hour ferry from Perth to visit Rottnest island, year round.

-During my half-day on Rottnest Island, I saw the famous quokkas, had a delicious outdoor lunch, perused the visitors centre, bought snacks, and visited some of the most stunning beaches!
-Here is a breakdown of the best things to do on Rottnest Island and everything you need to know when visiting.
+During my half-day on Rottnest Island, I saw the famous quokkas, had a delicious outdoor lunch, and visited some of the most stunning beaches!
+Here is a breakdown of the best things to do on Rottnest Island, Rottnest Island weather, and everything you need to know when visiting.

-Although Autumn and Spring are the best seasons to visit Rottnest Island, the weather was lovely in July when I was there in winter.
-I recommend keeping an eye on the weather forecast at this time of year though, because Rottnest Island weather varies daily.
+Although Autumn and Spring are the best seasons for Rottnest Island weather conditions, it was lovely in July when I was there.
+It was mainly overcast, with the sun sometimes popping through.
+The air temperature was mild- perfect conditions for sight seeing.
+Keep an eye on the forecast at this time of year though, because Rottnest Island weather varies daily.

 Getting Around Rottnest Island